 6. Amenities and facilities

-When it comes to amenities and facilities, make sure to check the options Airbnb lists in the filters.
+When it comes to amenities and facilities, make sure to check the options listed in the filters.
 Next, put a wishlist together so you can easily find the best property for a large group.

-The list of filters on Airbnb is fairly extensive and incredibly important.
+The list of filters on most vacation rental sites are fairly extensive and incredibly important.
 If you need parking, AC, a fireplace or a pool, select these filters.
 If you have small children, you’ll need to remember things like diapers, toys and wipes.
 These take up more space!

-Use the filter function to select a cot, high chair, an iron and a washing machine.
+Use the filter function to select things like a high chair, an iron or a washing machine.
 All of these things will help you pack less, and make your trip more comfortable.
 You can even narrow your search down to places that have a fireplace, a hot tub and gym!